Below are some frequently asked questions and answers about our organization.

 The state of California requires that all residents of transitional housing maintain residence there for a minimum of six (6) months.
 As such, we will abide by those regulations.
 At the end of the requisite six (6) months, if for any reason either the resident or the staff of G.I.
 Josie feel that we are not a good fit, the resident is more than free to move on.
 That said, the door will always remain open to her should circumstances change.

 G.I.
-Josie will be offering non-clinical therapies such as Equine, Gardening, Music, Art, Ocean/Surfing, Mind/Body, Photography and K9 programs.
-We will be adding therapies as needed.
+Josie will be offering non-clinical therapeutic programs such as Equine, Gardening, Music, Art, Ocean/Surfing, Mind/Body, Photography and K9 programs.
+We will be adding additional programs as needed.

 The programs will be facilitated by community volunteers who are experts in their particular field.
 The preponderance of volunteers have already committed to giving their time.
 G.I.
 Josie staff will arrange logistics.

 Each resident will be an integral part of the ranch with ranch responsibilities such as caring for the animals living on the ranch, household chores, etc. Residents will rotate responsibilities so that everyone is an inclusive part of the ranch operation.
 Additionally, residents are will be responsible for maintaining their own appointments with their case workers and keeping any medications current.
 We Josie will not be overseeing these basic responsibilities.
 However, we will ensure that there is transportation to and from said appointments if necessary.

 G.I.
 Josie will maintain transportation to and from bus stops as well as bus schedules to the local VA centers.